joelparkerhenderson/issues/README.md

 Our opinion is that S0 is the opposite of analogies to real-world severity systems, such as the weather storm severity score, earthquake damage severity score, and medical pain severity score.

+### Score frequency 0 (F0)

+Some teams score issues in terms of frequency, and use Frequency 0 (F0) as the most-often frequency, meaning the issue happens very-often and/or to very-many users.

+Quotes:

+* "Usually the other orthogonal assessment in addition to severity is frequency.
+If the bug is unlikely to be seen during regular use, then even if severity is high, the priority might be lowered.
+This is usually how risk is managed in my experience."

+* "A developer or tester might be good at specifying how severe a bug is, but doesn't know if everyone hits the issue or just some users hit the issue.
+The frequency is a different dimension.
+The severity can then be multiplied by frequency to calculate the priority."

+* "I think the formula should be: severity * frequency - ease of workaround = priority.
+So if any of those measures change (e.g. an easy workaround is discovered, or it's determined that the web page that is crashing is also almost never viewed) then the priority should be adjusted.
+Having just severity without a measure of 'how many people does this impact?' and 'just how badly does this impact them?' seems like it's missing part of the picture."

+Our opinion is this approach sounds good, yet we've never seen a team use it much in practice and stick to it.
+We have seen teams that use this very well within the issue notes.

-### Score priority vs severity
+### Score priority vs severity vs frequency

-Some teams distinguish priority and severity this way: the priority is set by the product manager's work plan for responding to an issue, wherease severity is a assessment of an issue's impact meaning the harm done.
+Some teams distinguish priority and severity and frequency this way:

+  * the priority is set by the product manager's work plan for responding to an issue

+  * the severity is a assessment of an issue's impact to one user based on the harm done.

+  * the frequency is a measure of how often any user is affected.

 Opinions: